lmrolls/FMMDE_2025/README.md

 ## Notes
 - Ensure MATLAB and required toolboxes are installed.
-- If data files are required but not included, contact lmrolla92@gmail.com or follow instructions in `data/external/non_sharable_data.md` (if applicable).
+- If data files are required but not included, contact lmrolla92@gmail.com or alessandro.giovannelli@univaq.it, or follow instructions in `data/external/non_sharable_data.md` (if applicable).
 - The `factorEstimation/` folder contains core methods (e.g., `factorMDDM.m`, `seqTest.m`) used in simulations.
-- Contact lmrolla92@gmail.com for questions or issues.
+- Contact lmrolla92@gmail.com or alessandro.giovannelli@univaq.it for questions or issues.

 ## License
 This package is licensed under the MIT License (see `LICENSE`).